larathompson/project-3/README.md

 ### Reviews Controllers
 - `/reviews` (GET, POST) --> allows users to view all the reviews they posted and post new reviews
 - `/review/:id` (GET, DELETE, PUT) --> allows users to view, delete or edit a review
-- `/movie/reviews/:filmId` (GET, POST) --> allows all the reviews of a film to be displayed ansd for users to post reviews to the movie page
+- `/movie/reviews/:filmId` (GET, POST) --> allows all the reviews of a film to be displayed and for users to post reviews to the movie page

 After collaborating to create the backend, we split off and worked independently to work on different front-end components.
 As mentioned, my focus was to create the review functionality of the app.